owj0421/torch-recsys-metrics/README.md

 # <div align="center"> TorchRecSysMetrics </div>
-<div align="center"> Recommender system metrics for efficient PyTorch applications. </div>
+<div align="center"> A library of Recommender system metrics for efficient PyTorch applications. </div>

 ## 🤗 What is TorchRecSysMetrics